Sarailidis/Interactive-Decision-Trees/README.md

         `pip install .`

+7. After installing the 'InteractiveDT' package the node.js and npm packages need to be installed.
+This can been done by copy pasting and runing the following command in the anacond prompt

+        `conda install -c conda-forge nodejs`

-7. After installing the 'InteractiveDT' package, JupyterLab rendere support and widgets extensions need to be installed.
+10. Finally, the JupyterLab renderer support and widgets extensions need to be installed.
 This can be done by copy pasting and running the following commands in the anaconda prompt:
     a.
 JupyterLab renderer support:

         `jupyter labextension install jupyterlab-plotly@4.14.3`